gchaber/irobot_takehome/README.md

 ~~~
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development, testing, and running.
+These instructions will set up the project on your local machine for running, development and testing.

 ### Prerequisites